Ever wondered how wine corks are made?

-I guess you could say all winemakers are “cork dorks,” but since my job also entails overseeing the bottling of our wines every June, I must confess that I’m also a dork about the corks that go into Jordan wine.
+I guess you could say all winemakers are “cork dorks,” but since my job also entails overseeing the bottling of our wines every June, I must confess that I’m the biggest dork about the corks that go into Jordan wine.
 (Or as Rob likes to call me, The Cork Czar.)

 Our first bottles of 2009 Jordan Cabernet Sauvignon were sealed with 100-percent natural corks today, and before a single bottle is filled with our latest vintage, we dedicate nearly six weeks to preparing our newborn wine–and our corks–for this moment.
 We’re very meticulous about the quality control of corks, using only the top grade of corks made in Portugal and employing rigorous quality control measures before every cork finds its new home in a bottle of Jordan Chardonnay or Cabernet Sauvignon.